qwerfd2/Groove_Coaster_2_Server/README.md

 Note that MAC uses ```python3```.
 Code examples in this document will use the default of Windows, which is ```python```.
 After the installation, install dependencies using ```pip install ...```.

-Open command on windows.
-Type “ipconfig”, and remember your IPV4 address.
+Open command on Windows (MAC open terminal).
+Type `ipconfig` (MAC `ifconfig`), and obtain your IPV4 address.
 This assumes that you are connected to a WIFI, and it should start with 192 or 172.

-Open the ```config.py``` of the private server, and change the IP accordingly.
+Open the ```config.py``` of the private server, and change the `IP` accordingly.

 Type ```cmd``` in the file directory on the top of the file explorer, and press enter.
 A command prompt will be opened for that directory.

 Type ```python 7001.py``` to start the server.
 If an error pops up, resolve it now – did you install all the dependencies?
 Is the IP correct?

 ### Android (Harder)